Dan Dworsky: 1947 season

 The 1947 Michigan Wolverines football team went 10–0 and outscored their opponents 394 to 53.
 Dworsky led a defensive unit that gave up an average of 5.3 points per game and shut out Michigan State (55–0), Pitt (60–0), Indiana (35–0), Ohio State (21–0), and USC (49–0).
 He also played fullback and center for the 1947 team and was named a third team All-American by the American Football Coaches Association.
 In a 1988 interview with the Los Angeles Times, Dworsky described the 1947 team's defensive scheme as follows: "We were an intelligent team and we had some complex defenses, the nature of which you see today.
 I called the defensive signals and we would shift people, looping, or stunting."

 After going undefeated and winning the Big Ten championship, Michigan was invited to Pasadena to face the USC Trojans in the 1948 Rose Bowl—the Wolverines' first bowl game since 1901.
-Just before Christmas, the team boarded a train in Ann Abor for a three-day trip across the country.
+Just before Christmas, the team boarded a train in Ann Arbor for a three-day trip across the country.
 With little to do on the train, Alvin Wistert recalled that Dworsky entertained the team with music.
 "Dan Dworsky was a piano player.
 We'd gather around and sing.
 There was a piano in the last car."

 After the long trip, the Wolverines beat the Trojans 49–0.
 Dworsky recalled that the coaching staff did an excellent job of scouting the Trojans.
 "When we went to the Rose Bowl, we had USC down pat.
 We knew their system as well as they did."
 The Trojans gained only 91 yards rushing and 42 yards passing, moving past midfield only twice.
 Dworsky played center during the Rose Bowl, blocking USC's All-American tackle (and future Los Angeles city councilman), John Ferraro.

 In Dworsky's collegiate days, the final national rankings were determined before the bowl games.
 At the end of the regular season in 1947, Michigan was ranked No. 2 behind Notre Dame, but after defeating USC 49–0 in the Rose Bowl, the Associated Press held a special poll, and Michigan replaced Notre Dame as the national champion by a vote of 226 to 119.
 Dworsky later noted, "Notre Dame still claims that national championship and so do we."